iBicha/Xroutines/README.md

  * You don't have to deal with `IEnumerator` or any `yield` instructions (If you don't want to, you still can)
  * You can use helper functions to wait for conditions quickly (`WaitForMouseDown`, `WaitForKeyDown`, etc)
  * You can add inline `Action` delegate methods
+ * Threading! `Action` delegate methods can run on background thread if they are too expensive for main thread.
  * Use `Stop()` to stop it

 And here's some sample code: